wichmannpas/django-rest-authtoken/README.md

 To send a confirmation email to a user,  `send_confirmation_email(user: get_user_model())` from `rest_authtoken.email_confirmation` can be called with the user object as argument.

 Upon successful confirmation, the user is redirected to the path `/`.
-This can be changed by setting the variable `REGISTRATION_CONFIRM_REDIRECT_PATH` to a different path in the settings. **Be careful:** The path is not checked.
+This can be changed by setting the variable `REGISTRATION_CONFIRM_REDIRECT_PATH` to a different path in the settings.
+If the provided token is invalid or expired, the user can be redirected to a path by setting `REGISTRATION_CONFIRM_INVALID_REDIRECT_PATH`.
+If the value is not specified, a 400 Bad Request is returned with a short and generic (plain-text and unformatted) error message.
+**Be careful:** These paths are not checked.
 You can configure absolute URLs to other domains as well.
 Make sure not to set this setting to any untrusted value.

 #### Manual Confirmation Emails From Django Admin